-Material Weaknesses: We identified no deficiencies that we consider to be material weaknesses.
+• Material Weaknesses: We identified no deficiencies that we consider to be material weaknesses.

-We issued an unmodified opinion on the District's compliance with requirements applicable to its major federal program.
+We issued an unmodified opinion on the District's compliance with requirements applicable to each of its major federal programs.

 We reported no findings that are required to be disclosed in accordance with 2 CFR 200.516(a).